-In addition to the usual analogue inputs, the Device can also accept two channels (one stream) of AES3 digital inputs.
+In addition to the usual analogue inputs, the Device can also accept AES3 digital inputs.
+When a DSP input channel is assigned to an AES3 channel, the "AES3" indicator will illuminate.

 There is no 'standard' for the relative gains between Analogue and AES3 so depending on the levels delivered by the audio source, it may be necessary to adjust the digital input gain trims to normalise them.
-It is possible to change the gain of the AES3 input (when AES3 is selected) by adjusting the trim parameter in the Tools>inputs view of the System Engineer panel.
+It is possible to adjust the gain of the AES3 input using the Input Trim AES3 Gain parameter.
 For example, to achieve 0dBFS = +18dBu, set the AES3 trim to -2dB.
 To achieve 0dBFS = +24dBu, set the trim to +4dB.